petersilva/drobo-utils/README.txt

 Wait another five seconds, then un-plug the USB / connector.

-Plug it back in, and wait 10 seconds. it should start up with the latest firmware available for your drobo.
+Plug it back in, and wait 10 seconds. it should start up with the latest firmware available for the drobo.

 The drobom commands, like DRI's dashboard, will normally get the latest and greatest firmware and upgrade.
-If you have the need, you can load arbitrary firmware from the CLI with fwload command.
+If necessary one can load arbitrary firmware from the CLI with fwload command.

 SAFETY